How to stop your dog from barking and biting All The Time

 Give Your Dog a Job

 Most of us need to work for a living, but this can provoke excessive barking in a dog that gets bored or anxious.
-While you might not be able to spend as much time as you’d like to at home because of work, you can help your dog by giving it a job to do while you’re out of the home.
+While you might not be able to spend as much time as you’d like to at home because of work, you can help your dog by giving it a job to do while you’re out of the house.

 Make Your Dog Happier

 Dogs are not just here for our amusement.
 They are amazing animals that can understand our human body language and respond to us.
-As if this were not amazing enough, they also have a strong moral code of behavior when they play with each other.
+As if this were not amazing enough, they also have a solid moral code of behavior when they play with each other.